hackshieldteam/HomePlugPWN/README.md

 * Ben Tasker for finding CCos MAC addresses in Sniff Indicate packets
 * Open-PLC-Utils : https://github.com/qca/open-plc-utils
 * Netgear and TP-Link utilities
+* Homeplug AV and IEEE 1901: A Handbook for PLC Designers and Users